 Also, sleeping on these Tempurpedic rejects has given me the unwitting capacity to dream again.
 I’m talking fleshed-out noir stories that mix both my rugged past, with my convoluted present.
 It could also be the melatonin I’d been given during my stay at West Bubbafuck, but I’ll just chalk it up to incredible stress and shitty sleeping patterns.

 The mechanism of a dream, I could never pin down.
-Sometimes, I’ll dream about specific romantic encounters with exaggerated details that would span just 1 day in dreamworld.
+Sometimes, I’d dream about specific romantic encounters, with exaggerated details, that would span just 1 day in dreamworld.
 Other times, I would relive my entire childhood in a prolonged sequence the likes of Birdman cinematography.
 The more unfortunate events of my youth would frequent this dreamspace, but it was insightful, tragically eloquent, and much needed.

 These perpetual blotches of reality and fantasy, they give you something to look forward to.
 They unlock the imagination without you moving a muscle.
 It draws from the constant thoughts running circles in your head, and autopilots a feature film so intimate, you can’t help but to crave for more.
 But then, just like the Internet, the dreams can also become a drug of sorts, intangible as it may be.
 So I don’t crave it as much anymore, for fear of losing my sanity.